theinfamouscoder7/tactech-fire-system/README.md

 - CAD System to show active calls and call locations
 - Admin commands to start fires and stop fires
 - Pager system

+---

+Based off of the Redon Tech Fire System